Humbly Homemade

 • Add the milk and mix for 30 seconds.

 • Add the flour mixture to the butter mixture.
 Mix on a low speed until you no longer see dry pockets of flour.
+Scrape the sides and bottom of the bowl with a rubber spatula or spoon to ensure everything is well mixed.

 • Spread two-thirds of the cake batter into the prepared baking pan in an even layer.
 Spread the applesauce on top, and use the back of a spoon to spread it in an even layer.
 Spread the remaining cake batter on top of the applesauce in an even layer.
 Sprinkle the streusel topping on top.

 • Bake for about 40 to 50 minutes, until a toothpick or knife inserted into the center of the cake comes out clean.
+Allow to cool on a cooling rack to room temperature.
+Enjoy!!

 Notes